-In addition, the machine has a register, which records which of a finite number of states the machine is in, and a table of rules.
+In addition, the machine has a register, which records the state of the machine (one of a finite number of states), and a table of rules.
 For each machine state and cell state, the table specifies an action.
 Actions include modifying the cell the head is over and moving one cell to the left or right.